|Thank you for viewing my

 Simplified Constitution of the United States.

 This webpage came about because of a lesson I teach at school on how our government functions.
-Because these students are middle school students, I went through the Constitution and condensed it into its most basic parts.
+Because these students are middle school students, I went through the Constitution and condensed it into its most basic parts, or, an "Easy Constitution" for the students to understand.

 Hopefully you find this information useful.